Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 Here’s what your neighbors aren’t always talking about—simple steps that can really help:

 Our medical malpractice team has helped families for decades.
+We are committed to protecting our clients’ rights and interests at every stage of the legal process.
 We’ve seen how quickly things can go wrong—but we’ve also seen how families who know their rights—and act early—can protect their child’s future.
+Our attorneys work to build a strong case for each client, aiming to secure full compensation for all losses, including medical expenses, lost opportunities, and long-term care needs.

 Birth injuries happen more than people think: About 7 per 1,000 babies nationally—and dozens likely in Erie every year.